erdc/air-water-vv/2d/numericalTanks/regularWaves/README.rst

    :width: 100%
    :align: center

-This case tests demonstrates the ability of PROTEUS to simulate the generation, propagation and absorption of regular non-linear waves.
+This case tests demonstrates the ability of Proteus to simulate the generation, propagation and absorption of regular non-linear waves.

 Test case